harmony-one/onebtc/specs/onebtc-spec/docs/source/security_performance/security-analysis.rst

 Without adequate protection, inclusion proofs for transactions on Bitcoin can be **replayed** by: (i) the user to trick ONEBTC component into issuing duplicate ONEBTC tokens and (ii) the vault to reuse a single transaction on Bitcoin to falsely prove multiple redeem, replace, and refund requests.
 We employ two different mechanisms to achieve this:

-1. *Identification via OP_RETURN*: When sending a Bitcoin transaction, the BTC-Parachain requires that a unique identifier is included as one of the outputs in the transaction.
+1. *Identification via OP_RETURN*: When sending a Bitcoin transaction, the BTC-Bridge requires that a unique identifier is included as one of the outputs in the transaction.
-2. *Unique Addresses via On-Chain Key Derivation*: The BTC-Parachain generates a new and unique address that Bitcoin can be transferred to.
+2. *Unique Addresses via On-Chain Key Derivation*: The BTC-Bridge generates a new and unique address that Bitcoin can be transferred to.

 The details of the transaction format can be found at the `accepted Bitcoin transaction format <https://interlay.gitlab.io/polkabtc-spec/btcrelay-spec/intro/accepted-format.html>`_.